Mr-Vegit/Mr-Vegit/README.md

 - 👋 Hi, I’m @Mr-Vegit
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently building projects for experience
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m looking to collaborate on Website projects at the moment
-- 📫 Reach me on my email id kinshuksaha1234@gmail.com
+- 📫 Reach me on my email id owner@mrvegit.live

 <!---